Seiya Suzuki Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Seiya Suzuki (.167 batting average in his past 10 games), take on starter Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 8:10 PM ET.
+The Chicago Cubs, including Seiya Suzuki (.286 slugging percentage in past 10 games, including no home run), battle starter Freddy Peralta and the Milwaukee Brewers at American Family Field, Thursday at 2:10 PM ET.

-He had two hits (going 2-for-4 with a triple) in his last appearance against the Brewers.
+He strung together three hits (going 3-for-4) in his most recent game against the Brewers.

 Seiya Suzuki Game Info & Props vs. the Brewers